ms48083/SlusheeFinder/README.md

 SlusheeFinder
 =============

-Android app to search for the nearest slushee, slurpee, icee, or equivalent
+Android app to search for the nearest slushee, slurpee, icee, or equivalent.